-A selection of key stories you may have missed from the Asia-based content team for Scrip and the Pink Sheet over the past few weeks, reflecting the diversity of issues facing the biopharma industry in this fast-changing and critical region.
+A selection of key stories you may have missed from the Asia-based content team for Scrip and the Pink Sheet over the past few weeks, reflecting the diversity and depth of issues facing the biopharma industry in this critical and fast-changing region.

 (Highlighted text provides links to the original story.)

 COVID-19 Antivirals In India One Year On

 COVID-19 doesn't seem to be going away any time soon and antivirals remdesivir and favipiravir remain part of the treatment armamentarium.
 “Safety inventories” are in place for remdesivir in India, while a key physician anticipates an uptick in the use of favipiravir amid a surge in cases in parts of the country.
 Anju Ghangurde in Mumbai reviews where things are a year on.

 Korean Venture Looks To Take AI Tech Global

 The South Korean AI-driven drug discovery venture Standigm is vying with global rivals in the space to show concrete validation of its approaches in partnered projects, while eyeing international expansion and new fundraising, its CEO says in an interview with Jung Won Shin in Seoul.

 India Plows More Funds Into Industry Support Schemes